-D. In order to attract and retain qualified managers for special assignments, the Chief will appoint Lieutenants to the following special assignments and such appointment shall be compensated at \$700 per month for the duration of the assignment, the appointment of which shall last a minimum of one (1) year.
+D. In order to attract and retain qualified managers for special assignments, the Chief will appoint Lieutenants to the following special assignments and such appointment shall be compensated at \$700 per month for the duration of the assignment, the appointment of which shall last a minimum of two (2) years.